 Under current law, award recipients are allowed no more than three Purple Heart or Purple Heart Wheelchair special license plates.
 The first two plates are exempt from the biennial registration fee and any special plate fees.
 The third plate is subject to the biennial registration fee and a special fee of \$30.
-The proposed legislation exempts all three plates from all fees.
+This legislation exempts all three plates from all fees.
 Pursuant to Section 56-3-620(G), \$16 of the biennial registration fee is allocated to the Infrastructure Maintenance Trust Fund, which are Other Funds of DOT.
-Pursuant to Section 56- 3-1230(A), \$2 of the biennial registration fee is allocated to the Plate Replacement Fund, which are Other Funds of DMV.
+Pursuant to Section 56-3-1230(A), \$2 of the biennial registration fee is allocated to the Plate Replacement Fund, which are Other Funds of DMV.
 The remainder of the biennial registration fee is allocated to the State Transportation Infrastructure Bank pursuant to Section 56-3-910.
 Additionally, pursuant to Sections 56-3-8100(D), (F), and (G), a portion of the special license plate fee equal to the expenses of producing and administering special license plates must be directed to the State Highway Fund of DOT.
 DMV estimates that it costs approximately \$4.77 to produce and administer a license plate currently in circulation.
 The remaining \$25.23 is distributed to the General Fund.
 As of February 16, 2021, DMV reports that 49 vehicle owners with Purple Heart license plates registered in the state had all three allowed plates, but the amount collected in biennial registration fees for the third plate is unknown.
 Assuming the same number of registrations in FY 2022-23, we expect a decrease in revenue to the Infrastructure Maintenance Trust Fund of \$784, a decrease in revenue to the Plate Replacement Fund of \$98, a decrease in revenue to the State Transportation Infrastructure Bank of an undetermined amount, a decrease in revenue to the State Highway Fund of approximately \$234, and a decrease in General Fund revenue of approximately \$1,236.

-In total, we expect a decrease in Other Funds revenue of DOT of approximately \$1,018, a decrease in Other Funds revenue of DMV of \$98, a decrease in General Fund revenue of approximately \$1,236, and a decrease in revenue to the State Transportation Infrastructure Bank of an undetermined amount in FY 2022-23.
+In total, we expect a decrease in Other Funds revenue of DOT of approximately \$1,018, a decrease in Other Funds revenue of DMV of \$98, a decrease in General Fund revenue of approximately \$1,236, and a decrease in Other Funds revenue of the State Transportation Infrastructure Bank of an undetermined amount in FY 2022-23.

-Section 56-3-14740.
-This section authorizes Disabled Veteran and Disabled Veteran (Wheelchair) special license plates for private passenger vehicles and motorcycles.
-These special license plates are currently authorized in Section 56-3-1120 of the South Carolina Code of Laws and are currently being produced and distributed by DMV.
+Section 56-3-14940.
+This section authorizes Disabled Veteran, Disabled Veteran (Wheelchair), Disabled Female Veteran, and Disabled Female Veteran (Wheelchair) special license plates for private passenger vehicles and motorcycles.
+Disabled Veteran and Disabled Veteran (Wheelchair) special license plates are currently authorized in Section 56-3-1120 of the South

+Carolina Code of Laws and are currently being produced and distributed by DMV.
 Currently, a wartime disabled veteran may be issued no more than two Disabled Veteran plates.
 This section increases the number that may be issued to three.
-Because these plates are already in production and are exempt from any registration fees under current and proposed law, this proposed section will have no revenue impact on Other Funds of DMV or Other Funds of DOT.
+Because these two plates are already in production for both PPMVs and motorcycles and are exempt from any registration fees under current law and this bill, they will have no revenue impact on Other Funds of DMV or Other Funds of DOT.